- Expand the availability of affordable housing through the city’s inclusionary housing program

 Economic Development and Commerce, Retail Viability and Affordability

 Cambridge is fortunate enough to have a winning formula that many cities across the globe are trying to emulate.
 We are attracting global brands such as Google and Facebook, and leading the world in medical research.
 The successes of Kendall Square benefit the average home owner by keeping our residential tax rate one of the lowest in the state, keeping it affordable for long time residents that have seen dramatic increases in their property values.
 The commercial tax base has helped us, in the last decade or so, construct the award winning Main Library, a state of the art Public Safety Building, renovate the War Memorial Facility, also renovate Cambridge Rindge and Latin, fund a multi-million dollar school building project that has rebuilt the Dr. Martin Luther King Jr. School and is currently reconstructing the King Open School Community Complex that includes the new Valente Library and the new Gold Star Mother Pool.
+Furthermore, this upcoming term, I will pursue the relocation of the Department of Public Works Maintenance Facility and Recycling Center: Our residents and DPW employees deserve a more accessible state-of-the-art facility.
+I will advocate for the doubling of the amount of hazardous waste collection days.

 Not only have we funded all these projects, but we also have the ability to fund the human services needs of this community.
 Our fiscal stability has allowed us to exceed the capabilities of other cities and towns – Cambridge has a AAA bond rating, allowing the city to borrow at low rates.
 This took tremendous effort by the city over the years to get Cambridge to this point; this was not the fiscal reality when I started on the council.
 We must continue to achieve this level of fiscal stability, so that our ongoing projects may continue and so that we can continue to provide outstanding public and human services.